mediawiki-utilities/python-mwsql/CONTRIBUTING.rst

   .. code-block:: python

-     def some_func(x):
+     def add_one(number):
-         """Do magic stuff.
+         """
+         Add one to a number.

-         :param int x: A very important parameter.
+         :param int number: A very important parameter.
          :rtype: int
          """